alvionna/stock-market-prediction/README.md

 ### Project Structure

-There are two folders in this repository: `images`, `src`.
+There are two folders in this repository: `images` and `src`.

-- [images](https://github.com/alvionna/twitter-comment-classification/blob/main/images) contains the images that I displayed in this README file.
+- [images](https://github.com/alvionna/stock-market-prediction/blob/main/images) contains the images that I displayed in this README file.
+  - To see the complete graphs of this project, please go to `main.ipynb` in the [src](https://github.com/alvionna/stock-market-prediction/blob/main/src) file.
-- [src](https://github.com/alvionna/stock-market-prediction/blob/main/src) ontains the coding files for this project.
+- [src](https://github.com/alvionna/stock-market-prediction/blob/main/src) contains the coding files for this project.
   - There is only one file in this folder: `main.ipynb`.
 This file is the heart of this project.

 ## Learning Focus